The Common Core

-*IMPORTANT: You should ensure that your Common Core course selection does not violate the requirement of not taking more than one course from any AoI in an academic year.
+* IMPORTANT: You should ensure that your Common Core course selection does not violate the requirement of not taking more than four courses within an academic year.
 Otherwise, your enrollment will be disapproved by the system automatically.

 You are strongly advised to refer to the Course Selection Schedule as well as the Quick Guide on Course Selection and Enrollment available on the HKU Portal before performing your course selection.

 Tutorials, which are normally conducted weekly in a small group setting, are an essential and compulsory element of study in the Common Core.
 The purpose of tutorials is to provide a context for you to deepen your understanding through dialogue with others in an interactive setting.
 Additionally, tutorials offer an environment for you to improve your communication skills and develop your confidence.
 Each member of the tutorial group has the responsibility for creating an effective learning experience for all concerned, and it is therefore important that you prepare adequately by reviewing lectures, formulating questions for discussion, and completing any preset tasks such as reading, writing or research requirements.

 What are the Common Core requirements?

 You are normally required to take 6 six-credit courses, one from each AoI and not more than 2 from any AoI.
 However, the number of courses required and the year and semester in which they are taken vary from programme to programme.
 (Please refer to the information below to find out the requirements for your programme.)
 You are advised to check the accuracy of the information in the table with your home Faculty before choosing courses.
 Please note that whatever the requirements for your programme you are not allowed to take more than four courses within an academic year (except for students who are required to make up for failed credits).